7uppp/Rollinghub-static/README.md

-# This is the static website （version 1） for RollingHub
+# version 1 for RollingHub static website